 View the adopted precinct extent below, or download a higher resolution copy.

-On 27 October 2023, the Minister for Planning approved Amendment C217dare which extends the interim Heritage Overlay until 27 April 2024.
-This extension to the interim controls will continue to protect the local heritage significance of the precinct while the Minister considers approval of permanent heritage provisions as part of Amendment C191dare.
+On 24 October 2024, the Minister for Planning approved Amendment C223dare which extends the interim Heritage Overlay until 24 April 2025.
+The interim controls will continue to apply to the precinct while the Minister considers approval of permanent heritage provisions as part of Amendment C191dare.

 Proposed Thornbury Park Estate precinct boundary